-Outlook for 2023 and short-term risks and uncertainties
+Outlook for 2024 and short-term risks and uncertainties

-Outlook for 2023 (unchanged)
+Outlook for 2024

-The Group's trading conditions are expected to remain relatively stable, despite the continued volatility in the operating environment

-Huhtamaki's diversified product portfolio provides resilience and the Group's good financial position enables addressing profitable long-term growth opportunities
+The Group's trading conditions are expected to improve compared to 2023.
+Volatility in the operating environment is expected to continue, while Huhtamaki's diversified product portfolio provides resilience.
+The company's initiatives, which include the ongoing savings and efficiency program, are expected to support the company's performance.
+The Group's good financial position enables addressing profitable growth opportunities.